 Selecting Never clears all of the ticket statuses in the list (When new, When open, When pending, When on-hold, When solved), including Always.

-These are ticket statuses.
+These are the standard ticket statuses.
 If selected, the ticket field is required when submitting the ticket with this status.

 Making conditional ticket fields required